 - In the event of fishing day cancellation the final result will be calculated based on the days that have been fished.

-- Apart from complying to Dutch shipping rules for inland navigation, participants should:
+- Apart from complying to Dutch shipping rules for inland navigation, participants have to:

 - Wear lifejackets at all time during the competition.